asteroid-lang/asteroid/asteroid/adb/docs/guide.md

 * Macros
 * REPL Instances

-ADB features an "explicit" mode which details much of the pattern matching and underlying mechanics of Asteroid to give developers a better idea of what's going on.
+ADB features a unique "explicit" mode which details much of the pattern matching and underlying mechanics of Asteroid allow developers to debug pattern matches.
 Explicit mode details many of the steps of pattern matching, function calling, statement execution, and return values.